alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 The root directory is the `experiment_directory` which contains:

-- **<prog>.manifest.sgx**: the built manifest which contains all trusted files hashes, mountpoints etc.;
+- **<prog>.manifest.sgx**: the built manifest which contains all trusted files' hashes, mount points etc.;
 - **<prog>.sig**: contains the enclave signature;
 - **encrypted**: a directory mounted as encrypted to the Gramine application.
-Every file will be protected by an hardcoded key;
+Every file will be protected by a hardcoded key;
 - **untrusted**: a directory mounted to the enclave as `sgx.allowed_files`

-Untrusted and encrypted path directory will be used by the user through the `{{ output_directory }}` variable in the input file.
+Untrusted and encrypted path directories will be used by the user through the `{{ output_directory }}` variable in the input file.

 Every iteration specified in `globals.sample_size` will have a dedicated directory (called with the index of the iteration) in `<prog>-<threads>-<enclave-size>-<storage>`.